-Why did the well recharge experiment catalysed by the Swadhyaya Pariwvar and crusaders such as Shamjibhai Antala grow into a movement?
+Why did the well recharge experiment catalysed by the Swadhyaya Pariwvar and crusaders like Shamjibhai Antala grow into a movement?
 Several reasons can be advanced; but the correct response is probably a combination of several of these.

-- First, the strong allegiance of core Swadhyayees to Athavale, and their readiness to give his ideas a serious try catalyzed the first generation of well-recharge experiments in Saurashtra. - Secondly, Athavale 'marketed' the message of well recharge in the package of instrumental devotion; at no stage in the early years did the Swadhyayees ask farmers to recharge their wells because it was economically profitable; they untiringly cited Athavale's teachings that, 'if you quench Mother Earth's thirst, she will quench yours'; this helped to underplay the economics of well recharge in making up the individual mind; early pioneers undertook recharge experiments as an act of devotion to God and to follow the path shown to them by Dada. - Thirdly, the fact that Athavale's ideas about well-recharge had to do with one of the most pressing, urgent and critical problems facing the people of Saurashtra explains why the movement took off in Saurashtra rather than in districts like Kheda or Baroda which are also Swadhyaya strongholds.

-- Fourthly, and critically, the spread of the Swadhyaya movement is in the form of communities.
-In numerous cases, there are entire villages that have turned to Swadhyaya; even otherwise, in the countryside, it is more common to find a group allegiance to the Swadhyaya movement than by scattered individuals.
+First, the strong allegiance of core Swadhyayees to Athavale, and their readiness to give a serious try to his ideas catalyzed the first generation of wellexperiments in Saurashtra. recharge Second, Athavale 'marketed' the message of well recharge in the package of instrumental devotion; at no stage in the early years did the Swadhyayees ask farmers to recharge their wells because it was economically profitable; they untiringly cited Athavale's teachings that, 'if you quench Mother Earth's thirst, she will quench yours'; this helped to underplay the economics of well recharge in the making up of the individual mind; early pioneers undertook recharge experiments as an act of devotion to God and to follow the path shown to them by Dada.
+Third, the fact that Athavale's ideas about well-recharge had to do with one of the most pressing, urgent and critical problems facing the people of Saurashtra explains why the movement took off in Saurashtra rather than in districts like Kheda or Baroda which are also Swadhvaya strong-holds.
+Fourth, and critically, the spread of Swadhyaya movement is in the form of communities.
+In numerous cases, there are entire villages that have turned to Swadhyaya; even otherwise, in the countryside, it is more common to find group allegiance to Swadhyaya movement than by scattered individuals.
 This meant that in early recharge experiments, either the entire village or a substantial proportion of a village's farmers agreed to participate.
-As in the Alwar case described above, this helped the community to internalize the positive externality produced by each recharged well.
+As in the Alwar case described above, this helped the community to internalise the positive externality produced by each recharged well.
 If, instead, only isolated farmers had recharged their wells individually, it is doubtful if the early results would have been as strikingly beneficial as they were found.
-That the internalization of the positive externality of well recharge has produced a powerful 'snowball effect' on people's participation is evident from the experience of many villages. - Fifthly, post-1994, however, the large-scale adoption of well-recharge through promotional and extension effort of NGOs and other religious movements was facilitated greatly by widely shared reports about highly beneficial productivity and income effects of well-recharge programmes on farming.
-It was at this stage that the driving force of the movement began to change gradually; well recharge as an act of instrumental devotion began to get replaced by well recharge as a technically rational economic act as the movement began spilling out of the Swadhyaya Movement and Swaminarayan Sampradaya.
-Probably, even amongst the followers of these, there was an added economic impetus to do the devotional act. - Sixthly, and finally, post-1995, the scale of participation and the resulting momentum that the movement has achieved spontaneously itself have been a powerful engine for the movement's growth.
-In terms of the theory of externality, the reluctance of the individual farmer to invest in well recharge is explained by his inability to internalize the positive externality produced by his investment.
+That the internalisation of the positive externality of well recharge has produced powerful 'snow-balling effect' on people's participation is evident from the experience of many villages.
+Fifth, post-1994, however, the large-scale adoption of well-recharge through promotional and extension effort of NGOs and other religious movements was facilitated greatly by widely shared reports about highly beneficial productivity and income effects of well-recharge programmes on farming.
+It was at this stage that the driving force of the movement began to change gradually; well recharge as an act of instrumental devotion began to get replaced by well recharge as a technically rational economic act as the movement began spilling out of the Swadhyaya Movement and Swaminarayan Sampradava.
+Probably, even amongst the followers of these, there was an added economic impetus to do the devotional act.
+Sixth, and finally, post-1995, the scale of participation-and the resulting momentum--that the movement has achieved spontaneously itself has been a powerful engine for the movement to grow.
+In terms of the theory of externality, the reluctance of individual farmer to invest in well recharge is explained by his inability to internalise the positive externality produced by his investment.
 However, if a substantial proportion of farmers take to well recharge, it progressively makes more and more sense for the farmer on the margin to recharge his own well.